 Cherokee County School District School Police Department officers are highly qualified professionals who must have five or more years of law enforcement experience.
 Eighty-eight percent of the officers hold post-secondary degrees, and three officers are trained child abuse investigators.
-Of the 16 officers, 10 hold advanced certifications authorized by the Georgia Peace Officer Standards and Training Council.
+Of the 20 officers, the majority hold advanced certifications authorized by the Georgia Peace Officer Standards and Training Council.
 All officers are required to attend the 40-hour Georgia School Resource Officer Course held at the Georgia Public Safety Training Center during their first year of employment.
 In addition, each officer has attended the 40-hour Crisis Intervention Training coordinated by the Georgia Bureau of Investigation and the National Alliance on Mental Health.
 This course is designed to equip officers with the skills necessary to assist those with mental illness, co-occurring disorders, substance abuse, developmental disorders and brain disorders with the focus being de-escalation.

 These officers work directly with the school administration, staff, students and parents to create and sustain a proactive community policing partnership to ensure a safe and secure environment.
 This form of policing allows for a broader problem-solving approach to prevent, or mitigate those issues, problems and concerns that may disrupt the school community.

 Officers are assigned to each high school and middle school with collateral responsibilities to the elementary schools.
 The presence of officers on campus enhances the perception of safety by the students, and the officer’s daily interaction allows for students to see a different side of law enforcement as they serve as role models and mentors to promote acceptable social behaviors.